The Tonight Show: Music and announcers

 When Carson's tenure ended in 1992, the orchestra was axed and replaced by a smaller ensemble.
 The first bandleader during Leno's tenure was Branford Marsalis.
 In 1992, The Tonight Show Band also welcomed its first female member, Vicki Randle.
 In 1995, Kevin Eubanks replaced Marsalis, though the Marsalis-written theme was used throughout Leno's first tenure.
 On March 29, 2004, John Melendez from The Howard Stern Show replaced Leno's long-time announcer Edd Hall.

 Conan O'Brien announced on the February 18, 2009, episode of Late Night that The Max Weinberg 7 (rechristened as The Tonight Show Band, and adding a second percussionist), the house band on that program, would be accompanying him to The Tonight Show as his version's house band.
 It was announced February 23, 2009, that former Late Night sidekick Andy Richter would be O'Brien's announcer.
 Richter replaced O'Brien's former long-time announcer Joel Godard (who stayed behind in New York) when his rendition of The Tonight Show began.

 For the second incarnation of The Tonight Show with Jay Leno, a new bandleader was selected, though original bandleader Kevin Eubanks returned for a few weeks in the transition.
 He officially announced his departure after 18 years on April 12, 2010, with his final episode airing May 28.
 Rickey Minor was announced as his replacement, and took over on June 7.
 The show also inaugurated a new theme tune composed by Minor.

 With the return of Leno's Tonight Show in March 2010, Melendez continued in the writing role, which he was assigned to on the prime-time The Jay Leno Show, although the announcing duty went to Wally Wingert.

 Jimmy Fallon began hosting The Tonight Show on February 17, 2014; his house band on Late Night, The Roots, joined him, as did announcer Steve Higgins.
+Fallon has used guest hosts rarely, co-hosting the April 9th, 2018, broadcast with Cardi B, Kevin Hart co-hosting the September 19, 2018, broadcast, Dave Grohl co-hosting the May 24, 2021, broadcast, Jimmy Kimmel hosting the April 1, 2022, broadcast (with Fallon swapping duties to guest host Jimmy Kimmel Live!), Shawn Mendes co-hosting the April 29, 2022, broadcast, Megan Thee Stallion co-hosting the August 11, 2022, broadcast, Demi Lovato co-hosting the August 17, 2022, broadcast, Jack Harlow co-hosting the October 6, 2022, broadcast and Bad Bunny co-hosting the January 13, 2025, broadcast.